 After many years of focusing on repeat aircraft business, an engineering subcontractor has now moved into prototyping for a range of industry sectors, including new components for the oil business.

-HySpeed (CNC) use the market-leading Alphacam CNC software as both their CAD system and for creating NC toolpath code to drive 29 machining and turning centers from 12 different manufacturers at the company’s 28,000 square foot premizes in West Sussex.
+HySpeed (CNC) use the market-leading ALPHACAM CNC software as both their CAD system and for creating NC toolpath code to drive 29 machining and turning centers from 12 different manufacturers at the company’s 28,000 square foot premises in West Sussex.

 While they continue to manufacture structural fuselage, wing and undercarriage components for companies within the Aerospace industry, they are becoming more heavily involved in pumps, drill components and with other partners within the engineering business.

 Production Engineer Leigh Hunter says all parts they manufacture – both prototypes and repeats – are produced through ALPHACAM.
 “We use it for conversion from paper drawings or models, through to production of the toolpaths.
 Where customers supply designs as paper drawings we redraw the geometry as a 2D image in ALPHACAM – we don’t need any other CAD system.”
 Electronic files, such as DXF for 2D, and IGES for 3D, are imported directly into ALPHACAM.
 “We’re also getting more CATIA files nowadays, as they’re becoming the norm for the aerospace industry, and we get STEP files, too.
 But ALPHACAM easily imports all types of files.

 Managing Director Gary Francis says most of their machines are standardised with Fanuc controllers, and the ALPHACAM CNC code drives them all.
 “Once the dimensional checks have been carried out and the component has passed the ‘first-off’ inspection, we can post process the programs for all the machines.”